andreasdominik/ADoSnipsQnD/docs/src/makeskill.md

-`setup.sh`         | setup file as default in Snips              | yes `api.jl`           | source code of Julia low-level API for a controlled device | optional `config.jl`   | global initialisation of a skill                 | yes `exported.jl` | geberated exported function of the skill module  | no `languages.jl`| text fragments for multi-language support        | optional `skill-actions.jl` | functions to be executed, if an intent is recognised | yes `MyFire.jl`        | the julia module for the skill              | no
+`setup.sh`         | setup file as default in Snips              | yes `api.jl`           | source code of Julia low-level API for a controlled device | optional `config.jl`   | global initialisation of a skill                 | yes `exported.jl` | generated exported functions of the skill module  | no `languages.jl`| text fragments for multi-language support        | optional `skill-actions.jl` | functions to be executed, if an intent is recognised | yes `MyFire.jl`        | the julia module for the skill              | no